AlexMenziesEHB/WerkstukDevV/README.md

 # Getting started

 1. Clone this repository from github.
+2. Navigate to the root folder and change .env.template to .env
+   - This is a simple text configuration file for controlling your applications environment constants.
-2. Navigate to the root folder and start up the Docker container.
+1. Navigate to the root folder and start up the Docker container.
     ```shell
     docker-compose build
     docker-compose up
+    or
+    docker-compose up --build
     ```
     For more information regarding Docker, please refer to [their documentation](https://docs.docker.com/).
-3. To run tests with Jest, navigate to the /api folder.
+2. To run tests with Jest, navigate to the /api folder.
     ```shell
     npm test
     ```
+    For more information regarding Jest, please refer to [their documentation](https://jestjs.io/docs/getting-started).
-4. To see the the data form the database, I recommend using TablePlus.
+3. To see the the data form the database, I recommend using TablePlus.
    You can get it [here](https://tableplus.com/).

 ---